Active Implicit Object Reconstruction using Uncertainty-guided Next-Best-View Optimization: Implicit Reconstruction

 \subsubsection{Optimization}

-After sampling rays and points, we build supervision using differentiable rendering loss and direct loss.
-For valid rays, we obey the rendering formula in Equation (\ref{eq:render}) and the supervision loss in Equations (\ref{eq:color}) and (\ref{eq:depth}).
-We directly supervise free rays to be non-occupied, using a binary-cross-entropy (BCE) loss:
+In addition to the above-mentioned color and depth supervision (Eqn. \ref{eq:val}), we directly supervise points on free rays as non-occupied, using a binary-cross-entropy (BCE) loss:

 where $N_{f}$ denotes the number of points sampled on the free ray.
-The final loss function can be written as a linear combination of the above losses ($\lambda_1=2, \lambda_2=0.5$):
+The final loss function can be written as a linear combination of the above losses:

 In practice, we find that the inaccuracy of robot pose estimation can cause misalignment of different views.
-Therefore, we additionally add $\left\{\mathbf{T}_i\right\}_{i=1}^{N_{v}}$ into the optimization.
-Through joint optimization of both the implicit object model and the sensor poses, a more consistent result can be obtained.
+Therefore, we additionally add $\left\{\mathbf{P}_i\right\}_{i=1}^{N_{v}}$ into the optimization.
+A more consistent result can be obtained through joint optimization of both the implicit object model and the sensor poses.

-In summary, our reconstruction approach considers both rays cast on the object and free space, creating full supervision of the bounded region.
-In this way, the view information can be fully merged into the global map, providing a good model understanding for the NBV planning, as shown in Fig.~\ref{fig:void_ablation}.
+In general, our reconstruction approach considers both rays cast on the object and free space, creating full supervision of the bounded region.
+This way, the view information can be fully merged into the global map, providing a good model understanding for NBV planning.